jeyabalajis/simple-rule-engine/README.md

-from simpleruleengine.conditional.when_all import WhenAll from simpleruleengine.conditional.when_any import WhenAny from simpleruleengine.expression.expression import Expression from simpleruleengine.operator.Gte import Gte from simpleruleengine.operator.In import In from simpleruleengine.rulerow.RuleRowDecision import RuleRowDecision from simpleruleengine.ruleset.RuleSetDecision import RuleSetDecision from simpleruleengine.token.NumericToken import NumericToken from simpleruleengine.token.StringToken import StringToken
+from simpleruleengine.conditional.when_all import WhenAll from simpleruleengine.conditional.when_any import WhenAny from simpleruleengine.expression.expression import Expression from simpleruleengine.operator.greater_than_equal import Gte from simpleruleengine.operator.string_in import In from simpleruleengine.rulerow.rule_row_decision import RuleRowDecision from simpleruleengine.ruleset.rule_set_decision import RuleSetDecision from simpleruleengine.token.numeric_token import NumericToken from simpleruleengine.token.string_token import StringToken

 if __name__ == "__main__":
     applicant_age_gte_35 = Expression(